manasakani/manasakani.github.io/_pages/about.md

 *  **High performance scientific computing** - optimizing custom simulations codes and machine learning models on GPUs and supercomputers to tackle problem scales of experimental relevance

-I'm excited about driving methods- and application-based research towards the goal of uniting state-of-the-art quantum-level materials simulations with advanced device transport approaches.
-This would unlock predictive simulations at scales that can be fabricated and measured in the lab, and allow us probe realistic effects like structural disorder, atomic movements, and non-idealities which can only be captured at scale.
+I'm excited about driving methods- and application-based research to unite state-of-the-art quantum-level materials simulations with advanced device transport approaches.
+This would unlock predictive atomically-resolved simulations of devices large enough to be fabricated and measured in the lab, and allow us to investigate realistic effects like structural disorder, atomic movements, and non-idealities which can only be captured at scale.
 This is what I have been taking the first steps towards while at ETH, and in part during my PhD internships at the Samsung Semiconductor Device Lab and Meta FAIR (Fundamental AI Research).

 I also enjoy collaborating with researchers and industry labs from different fields - if you have questions or ideas for future work together, let's discuss!